YokeCD

 wasm | string | The url to download or the relative location in the source repository to the Flight’s wasm asset.
 Cannot be used when parameter build is enabled. |

 build | string | A boolean string signalling that the wasm should be compiled on the fly by yokecd using the Go Toolchain in the context of the Application’s source.
-Cannot be used with parameter wasm. |
+Cannot be used with parameter wasm . |

-input | string | The input that will be passed as stdin to the wasm executable upon execution. |
+input | string | The input that will be passed as stdin to the wasm executable upon execution.
+This has top-most priority over other input parameters |

 args | []string | The args that will be passed to the Flight Executable upon execution. |